 • The Umbrellas of Cherbourg(1964)

 • Singin’ in the Rain (1952)

 *Above list are visual references.
 In the film, they also discuss “Casablanca,” “Bringing Up Baby” and “Notorious.”

 • “City Of Stars” performed by Ryan Gosling

 • “A Lovely Night” performed by Ryan Gosling and Emma Stone

-• “Start the Fire” performed by John Legend
+• “Start A Fire” performed by John Legend

 My Review (No Spoilers):